The month of fasting is over and we are back to the kitchens. It is time to taste all the cravings we have been holding so far.

 Since the ingredients used at home are usually dry, it becomes important for us to know how to measure them accurately.

-In this blog, I will try to enlighten you about the ways of measuring the dry ingredients accurately.
+In this blog, I will try to enlighten you on “how to measure dry ingredients properly”.

 It turns out that there are two ways to measure dry ingredients.
 They are: